Paleo Shepherds Pie! It’s easy to make Whole30 too, perfect comfort food for your whole family!

 - pepper to taste

 - While the meat is cooking, boil the peeled potatoes in slightly salted water for 10-15 minutes until soft, but not soggy.
-Drain, then mash together with the margarine.
+Drain, then mash together with the butter.

-- If after reducing liquid you think it's too runny to add to the oven dish you can add some arrowroot or cornstarch to thicken.
-If you are adding arrowroot or cornstarch to thicken then add two tablespoons to a cup with a 3-4 tablespoons of cold water.
-Remove the pan from the heat and add half of the starch mixture to the meat, stirring to avoid lumps and give it a few minutes to thicken up, add starch more if you need to.
+- Add two tablespoons of arrowroot to a cup with a 3-4 tablespoons of cold water and mix well.
+Remove the pan from the heat and add half of the starch mixture to the meat, stirring to avoid lumps and give it a few minutes to thicken up, add more if you need to.

 - Put the cooked meat mixture into an ovenproof dish, cover with the mashed potatoes and spread out with a fork, add shredded cheese on top if you like.